Flag

 Sanctions

 Ethiopia, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions and targeted measures like arms embargoes and travel bans.
-These sanctions are designed to be fair and transparent, with ongoing regimes focusing on political conflicts, nuclear non-proliferation, and counter-terrorism.
+The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those affected by these measures.

 Bribery & Corruption